xarlizard/npm-package-template/docs/TEMPLATE_SETUP.md

 - **API documentation**: TSDoc + documentation generator
 - **GitHub Wiki**: Extended documentation
 - **GitHub Pages**: Package website

+## 10. Protect Main Branch

+To ensure repository safety and code quality, add the ruleset from `templates/Protect main.json` to your repository settings.
+This will:
+- Protect the `main` branch from direct commits and force pushes
+- Require all changes to go through pull requests
+- Enforce best practices for collaboration and code review

+Follow GitHub's documentation to import the ruleset and apply it to your repository.

 ## Need Help?